Big 12 Conference: Hoops in the Park

-In March, the Big 12 Conference announced a partnership with the legendary Rucker Park for a community engagement event.
+In March 2023, the Big 12 Conference announced a partnership with Rucker Park for a community engagement event.
 In June the event was officially announced as "Big 12 Hoops in the Park", to host men's and women's summer exhibition games.
-Throughout the event, the Big 12 is also preparing a number of entertainment activities and community engagements.
-The activities include youth clinics, meet-and-greets, live music, and food.
+Throughout the event, the Big 12 also prepared a number of entertainment activities and community engagements.
+The activities included youth clinics, meet-and-greets, live music, and food.

 Mexico

 Early June 2023, the "Big 12 Mexico" initiative was announced, which includes men's and women's soccer, baseball, basketball, and football games and an international media rights strategy.
-In July 2024, the Big 12 announced that it would narrow it's focus in Mexico to looking at games for baseball and women's soccer.
+In July 2024, the Big 12 announced that it would narrow its focus in Mexico to looking at games for baseball and women's soccer.

+Monster Energy

+In July 2026, the Big 12 announced a multi-year partnership with Monster Energy, designating the company as the entitlement partner of Big 12 Football and Big 12 Basketball regular seasons.
+Under the agreement, valued at approximately $20 million annually (about $1 million per member school), a co-branded Monster Energy and Big 12 logo appears on football and men's and women's basketball jerseys as well as on fields and courts across the conference.
+The regular seasons are branded as "Monster Energy Big 12 Football" and "Monster Energy Big 12 Basketball," with additional digital and social media integration.
+The deal builds on an earlier partnership that made Monster the conference's official energy drink.

+The agreement drew scrutiny from fans, industry observers, and some sources describing the valuation as very low relative to the breadth of assets involved and comparing it unfavorably to individual school jersey-patch deals that later emerged in the market.
+Front Office Sports source called it "objectively a terrible deal," arguing that Big 12 schools were worth substantially more than the per-school payout for the conference-wide package of patches, surface logos, and naming rights.